 Of all of Lucy Hale’s enviable traits, her ability to be a total beauty chameleon is the one we admire most—the actress and singer looks just as good in a poppy-red lip and bronzy eye shadow as she does in almost-black lipstick and a flick of eye liner.
-Lately, however, we’ve been obsessing over her hair—namely, her dark, choppy new bob.
+One thing we'll never get over obsessing about, however, is her dark, choppy new bob.
 So it only seemed fitting that we ask her to share all her short-hair secrets for this month’s column.
 From her favorite products to her styling tips, keep scrolling to read all of Lucy Hale’s lob secrets!

 Hi Byrdie readers!
 I’m excited to talk about all things lob in this month’s column.
 I had been thinking about getting my hair cut short for a while.
 My long hair had always been my security blanket, and I knew it was time to break out and try something new.
 Scott Cunha did my very first cut back in November while we were on a trip in Nashville.
 I wasn’t necessarily planning it when we went on the trip, but we were nearing the Pretty Little Liars filming hiatus, so the timing just worked out well.